saturncloud/examples/examples/r-api/README.md

 install.packages("dplyr")
 ```

 Now let us create another R script called `endpoints.R`.
 This script will contain the endpoints for our plumber API, which in this case will be `/` and `/predict`.
-Endpoint `/` redirects to interactive API documentation.
-Endpoint `/predict` calls a regression model and predics house price.
+The endpoint `/` redirects to the interactive API documentation.
+The endpoint `/predict` calls a regression model and predics house price.

 In the following code in first line we have placed oxygen2-like comments for describing what this API will do.
 Now we will define the operation and path.
 Here we have used `GET` operation (to read data) and path is `/predict`.
 This endpoint will return the predicted price of a house.